westofengland-ca/weca_qgis_release_notes/README.md

 ###### Planned
 * Tier active parking bays (snapshot - from AGOL) NOTE: last updated July 2023, not of use.
-* add destination data (employment centres, schools etc.)
-* Google Street View bus stop layer
+* Google Street View bus stop layer (needs an update, and moved to Prod)
 * travel to work data
 * carbon data, carbon.place (data added 14/06/23 as creds.pbcc_lsoa_lep, but due to number of columns in dataset, risk of project slowdown until QGIS 3.32.0 software release)
 * flood projection polygons, if not RoFRS or RoFSW existing datasets
 * adopted highways (SGLOS, NSC)
-* updated flood data
-* Bee Bold Awards 2024
 * SolarTogether installations
-* Coal Authority data
 * Street Manager / OneNetwork data?
 * Substation capacity data (EW email July)